My Ten Favorite Break-Up Songs of All Time

 #6 – Every Breath You Take –The Police

 I really like this song, even though it makes me feel a little claustrophobic.
-A lot of people love this song, and don't realizing it's about him stalking his ex.
-Being stalked by Sting might not seem that bad, but this sounds like the ex-boyfriend from hell to me.
+A lot of people love this song without realizing it's about him stalking his ex.
+Being stalked by Sting might not sound that bad, but this seems like the ex-boyfriend from hell to me.
 It made its debut on The Police’s 1983 album Synchronicity.
 It was written by Sting.

 #5 – I Will Always Love You – Dolly Parton